Roko's basilisk: Background

 The LessWrong forum was created in 2009 by artificial intelligence theorist Eliezer Yudkowsky.
 Yudkowsky had popularized the concept of friendly artificial intelligence, and originated the theories of coherent extrapolated volition (CEV) and timeless decision theory (TDT) in papers published in his own Machine Intelligence Research Institute.

-The thought experiment's name references the mythical basilisk, a creature which causes death to those that look into its eyes; i.e., thinking about the AI.
+The thought experiment's name references the mythical basilisk, a creature which causes death to those who look into its eyes.
 The concept of the basilisk in science fiction was also popularized by David Langford's 1988 short story "BLIT".
 It tells the story of a man named Robbo who paints a so-called "basilisk" on a wall as a terrorist act.
 In the story, and several of Langford's follow-ups to it, a basilisk is an image that has malign effects on the human mind, forcing it to think thoughts the human mind is incapable of thinking and instantly killing the viewer.